 Scratches, cracks, fraying and discoloration are signs of stress-caused fatigue and indicate that a part is at the end of its useful life and needs to be replaced.
 While the materials and workmanship of your bicycle or of individual components may be covered by a warranty for a specified period of time by the manufacturer, this is no guarantee that the product will last the term of the warranty.
 Product life is often related to the kind of riding you do and to the treatment to which you submit the bicycle.
 The bicycle's warranty is not meant to suggest that the bicycle cannot be broken or will last forever.
 It only means that the bicycle is covered subject to the terms of the warranty.
-Please be sure to read Appendix B, Intended Use of your bicycle and Appendix C, The lifespan of your bike and its components, starting on page 44.
+Please be sure to read Appendix B, Intended Use of your bicycle and Appendix C, The lifespan of your bike and its components, starting on Page 44.

-- 6. As required: If either brake lever fails the Mechanical Safety Check (Section 1.C), don't ride the bike.
-Have your dealer check the brakes.
-If the chain won't shift smoothly and quietly from gear to gear, the derailleur is out of adjustment.
-See your dealer. - 7.
-Every 25 (hard off-road) to 50 (on-road) hours of riding: Take your bike to your dealer for a complete checkup.
+- 6. As required: If either brake lever fails the Mechanical Safety Check (Page 3, Section 1: "First", subsection C: "Mechanical Safety Check"), don't ride the bike.
+Have your authorized retailer check the brakes.
+If the chain won't shift smoothly and quietly from gear to gear, the derailleur may be out of adjustment.
+See your authorized retailer. - Please refer to your authorized retailer for any questions about service intervals.

-B. If your bicycle sustains an impact:
+B. If Your Bicycle Sustains an Impact: